Baseline Study Report for the “Promoting equal access to education in Malawi” (PEATEMA) Project.

-This five-year project is being carried out by Signal in partnership with CCAP Synod of Livingstonia (Malawi), with funding from Comic Relief, to support marginalised children with deafness or hearing loss into quality education in Malawi.
+This five-year project is being carried out by Signal in partnership with CCAP Synod of Livingstonia (Malawi), with funding from Comic Relief, to support marginalised children with deafness, hearing loss and other disabilities into quality education in Malawi.

 The baseline study was conducted in October 2016.

-Approaching the end of the first quarter, Signal would like to share further details of our new project in Uganda, in partnership with Signhealth Uganda.
+Signal would like to share details of its project in Uganda in partnership with Signhealth Uganda.

-Funded entirely by UK aid, the project aims to improve the knowledge and awareness in the areas of health, HIV, education, rights and choices for deaf people in Uganda.
+Funded by UK aid, the project aimed to improve the knowledge and awareness in the areas of health, HIV, education, rights and choices for deaf people in Uganda.

-This will be a new field for both Signal and our partners as, for the first time, we take a rights-based approach to empowering young deaf people to be aware of their legal and human rights to both an education and equal access to health services.
+This was a new field for both Signal and our partners as, for the first time, we took a rights-based approach to empowering young deaf people to be aware of their legal and human rights to both an education and equal access to health services.

-The aim is to tackle the poverty and exclusion of deaf persons in Uganda and encourage equitable social participation.
-The project will demonstrate the feasibility of disability inclusion in service provision and local governance on a sustainable basis.
-For children this will include being enrolled in, and progressing through, primary school, as we work with teachers to provide them with the skills to offer inclusive education for those with special needs.
+The aim was to tackle the poverty and exclusion of deaf persons in Uganda and encourage equitable social participation.
+The project would demonstrate the feasibility of disability inclusion in service provision and local governance on a sustainable basis.
+For children this would include being enrolled in, and progressing through, primary school, as we worked with teachers to provide them with the skills to offer inclusive education for those with special needs.

-In the areas of health, we will work with regional service providers through the main hospitals, outreach services, local clinics and specialist local organisations, including those offering HIV/AIDS counselling and testing, reproductive health services and the judiciary and support groups dealing with gender-based violence.
+In the areas of health, we worked with regional service providers through the main hospitals, outreach services, local clinics and specialist local organisations, including those offering HIV/AIDS counselling and testing, reproductive health services and the judiciary and support groups dealing with gender-based violence.

-As with all our overseas projects, Signal and Signhealth Uganda will take an holistic approach, working with multiple stakeholders in the areas of education and health.
-This will be both at a formal level, through national and regional service providers, and with local groups and interested parties.
-We will continue to listen to our direct beneficiaries and make any necessary revisions to the planned project activities to reflect this.
+As with all our international projects, Signal and Signhealth Uganda took an holistic approach, working with multiple stakeholders in the areas of education and health.
+This was both at a formal level, through national and regional service providers, and with local groups and interested parties.
+We continued to listen to our direct beneficiaries and make any necessary revisions to the planned project activities to reflect this.

-The project will be working in two main areas, Arua District in the Northern Region and Masaka District in Central Uganda.
+The project worked in two main areas, Arua District in the Northern Region and Masaka District in Central Uganda.

-Signal will be receiving £54,685.20 (21.99%) for the global management (financial, operations and monitoring and evaluation) of the project.
-This sum also includes provision for a final independent external evaluation of the project when it is complete.
+Signal received £54,685.20 (21.99%) for the global management (financial, operations and monitoring and evaluation) of the project.
+This sum also included provision for a final independent external evaluation of the project when it was complete.